Cascada: 2012–2013: The Best of Cascada, Eurovision Song Contest 2013 and Acoustic Sessions

 On 7 January 2012, Horler joined the jury of German singing contest Deutschland sucht den Superstar.
 On 16 March 2012, the music video for "Summer of Love" premiered in Germany, followed by the compilation album Back on the Dancefloor.

 In early June 2012, a video clip of Horler performing a cover of Corona's "The Rhythm of the Night" surfaced online.
-"The Rhythm of the Night" was released on 22 June 2012 in Germany and in the USA.
+"The Rhythm of the Night" was released on 22 June 2012 in Germany and in the US.

 On 30 November 2012, Cascada released a Christmas Album, It's Christmas Time, which included a cover version of Wham!'s "Last Christmas" and a brand new track, "Somewhere At Christmas Time".
-Natalie Horler's uncle, David Horler played the trombone on two of the tracks.
+Natalie Horler's father, David Horler, played the trombone on two of the tracks.

 On 8 February 2013, Cascada released the single "Glorious".
 A week later, they won the German qualification for the Eurovision Song Contest 2013 with this song.
 On 18 May 2013, Cascada earned 18 points in the Eurovision Final, putting them in 21st place in a field of 26 contestants.

-Around this time, Cascada released their second greatest hits album, The Best of Cascada, this included brand new track "The World is in My Hands" which went onto become follow up single after Eurovision.
+Around this time, Cascada released their second greatest hits album, The Best of Cascada, including the brand new track "The World is in My Hands", which went on to become their follow up single after Eurovision.
 They also returned to the studio to work on an acoustic album, which was released as Acoustic Sessions on 1 November 2013.
-The album comprises acoustic versions of the band's hits as well as a few cover versions of other songs, most notably "You" performed by both Natalie and Robin Stjernberg.
+The album comprises acoustic versions of the band's hits as well as a few cover versions of other songs, most notably "You" performed by both Horler and Robin Stjernberg.